ericcornelissen/shescape/README.md

 ### Getting Started

 - Look at the [use cases] for Shescape.
-- View the [recipes] for examples of how to use Shescape.
+- Check the [recipes] for examples of how to use Shescape.
 - Read the [tips] for additional ways to protect against shell injection.

 ### Migrating from v1